‘Big Game Bound’ Week 5: John Elway talks success on and off the field

 Plus, we’re breaking down two can’t-miss matchups.
 First, Aaron Rodgers and the Green Bay Packers travel to ‘Jerry World’ for a meeting with the Dallas Cowboys.
 Next, the Thursday night game features two contenders in the NFC: the Los Angeles Rams head north to Seattle to take on the Seahawks and the 12th man.

-On this week’s episode, which streams exclusively on Nexstar Nation websites starting at 1 p.m.
-ET, we’ll have:
+This week’s episode, which streamed exclusively on Nexstar Nation websites on Thursday, Oct.
+3, includes:

 - What the Hallock: Former NFL fullback Ty Hallock breaks down the teams that are trending in the right direction.